jonbrunette/EcoFirstShopping/README.md

    - [Acknowledgments](#acknowledgments)

 ## Short description
-Tech waste is a big form of waste that we don’t really talk about or see .

-An undetermined amount of used electronics is shipped from the United States and other developed countries to developing countries that lack the capacity to reject imports or to handle these materials appropriately.
-Without proper standards and enforcement, improper practices may result in public health and environmental concerns, even in countries where processing facilities exist.We have serious concerns about unsafe handling of used electronics and e-waste, in developing countries, that results in harm to human health and the environment.
-Some of the hazards of electronics waste, include harmful chemicals such as lead, cadmium, and other known carcinogens, which can leach into the soil and contaminate water supplies.

-As a result various channels are opening up to reduce carbon footprint, one of which is by manufacturing eco-friendly products that are bio-degradable.

-Our aim is to promote these products, bringing these in fornt of the buyer and showcasing how they can make a difference by making better choices.

-### What's the problem?
-- Did you know the impact your lifestyle is having on the environment?
-- Did you know about the term "Technology Waste " and how we have been contributing to this effect ?
-- Did you know more than 50 million metric tons of E-waste is generated globally every year ?
-- Do you know what happens to the phone, earphones, tech accessories you just broke and threw out ?

-The lack of awareness of what happens to these devices is a really big problem.

-**Once we all become aware it’s a problem, solutions can start flowing in.**
+Online shopping prioritizes profits over environmentally sustainable options.
+In most cases the cheapest or least eco-friendly option is shown first to consumer and shoppers.
+The online shopping experience is clouded in overwhelming product suggestions and "buy it now" attitude.
+Making smart environmentally motivated choices is difficult.

 ### How can technology help?
+We want to positively influence more people into making eco-friendly and zero-waste lifestyle decisions through products that are reusable, biodegradable, sustainable, all-natural, non-toxic and made from recycled materials.

 Our goal is to help the buyer find the product of their choice with the best recommendation for better products which reduce environmental impacts.
-For every product category our algorithm looks for the company that uses the most eco friendly products and procedures to build it, which we then propose to the buyers via chrome extension.
+For every product category our algorithm looks for the company that uses the most eco friendly products and processes to manufacture it, which we then propose to the buyers via our browser extension.

 ### The idea

 We aim to show that enduring the planet  doesn’t mean letting go of one's wants and needs.
 We want to promote a greener and healthier environment by use of eco-friendly tech products that can positively affect our planet ensuringwe fulfill the requirements without hurting Mother earth in the process.

+Through advanced filtering with the help of Machine learning we aim to show that enduring the planet doesn’t mean letting go of one's wants and needs.
+We want to promote a greener and healthier environment by use of eco-friendly tech products that can positively affect our planet ensuring we fulfill the requirements without hurting Mother earth in the process.
+This lets the consumer vote with their dollars and select products they support rather than an algorithm used to generate the most profit

 ## Demo video